AndrosDe/ploerr/README.md

     Therefore these pages were changed and split up into:
     - Products and Product Details
     - Profile and Profile-Settings

+    Last-minute additions were:
+    - the private policy page, which is a wireframe copy of the Imprint Page
+    - a custom 404-Error-Page with just standard wireframe from the base with centered text in the content block
+    - the confirm deletion page, which is a wireframe copy of the Product Detail Page.

   - ### Design